MSU AD Mark Hollis welcomes the start of the 2017-18 school year, while reflecting on his arrival at MSU as a freshman

 During Hollis’ tenure, Michigan State student-athletes have excelled not only in competition, but in the classroom as well.
-For nine consecutive semesters, Spartan student-athletes have posted better than a 3.0 cumulative grade-point average.
-Nearly 400 student-athletes (378) posted a cumulative GPA above 3.0 in the spring semester of 2015, marking the highest total in the history of the department for the spring, and a record 18 teams also reached that mark.
-The spring semester of 2015 also saw Spartan student-athletes compile both the highest spring term in program history (3.1009) and the highest cumulative grade-point average in program history at 3.0791.
-Additionally, 271 student-athletes earned Academic All-Big Ten honors throughout the 2014-15 academic year, including 78 Big Ten Distinguished Scholars (min.
-3.7 GPA).
+For 13 consecutive semesters, Spartan student-athletes have posted better than a 3.0 cumulative grade-point average.
+More than 400 student-athletes (426) posted a cumulative GPA above 3.0 in the spring semester of 2017, marking the highest total in the history of the department for the spring, and 18 teams maintained a cumulative 3.0 GPA.
+The spring semester of 2017 also saw Spartan student-athletes compile both the highest spring term in program history (3.1009) and the highest cumulative grade-point average in department history at 3.1380.